De-Feedback V1

 What happens if I lose or mess up my plugin?

-Download the latest version from our website and put it in the same location as before.
+Download the latest version from our website and install it in the same location as before.
 If you have an active license, it will work fine again.
 Don't change the file name or extension, and don't move or delete any folders or files the plugin creates.
 Also don't rename the computer or user account.
+As of V1.1.3, installing the latest version of the plugin makes previous versions incompatible with your license.
+If for some reason you want to revert back to an old version, you first have to deactivate using V1.1.3 or later, and reactivate using V1.1.2 or earlier.

 What happens if I lose or mess up VST Host?